Ayodevo/ayodevo/README.md

 <h1 align="center">Hi 👋, I'm Ayadi Oussama</h1>
 <h3 align="center">Web Developer</h3>

+- 🔭 I'm based in Tunisia. **I have a specialized technician degree in full-stack development from ISI Kef (Institut Supérieur d'Informatique du Kef).
+With 5 years of experience, I specialize in Laravel as a full-stack framework, and I also love using MySQL and MongoDB for databases, and Tailwind CSS for styling.**

 - 🌱 I’m currently learning **laravel**

 - 💬 Ask me about **laravel , php , html5, css , js**